Buxton Crescent Hotel offering free wedding for one lucky couple

 and on Freeview 262 or Freely 565

+And to share their success, it is offering a discount to wedding couples who book their special day at the open event taking place later this month.

-At its next Wedding Open Day hosted on Sunday January, 26 between 12-4pm, any couples who register and attend will be eligible for a 15 per cent discount off the hotel’s full wedding day packages and will be entered into a prize draw for a stunning overnight stay with dinner and breakfast included.
+The Wedding Open Day, on Sunday, January 26 between noon-4pm, any couples who register and attend will be eligible for a 15 per cent discount off the hotel’s full wedding day packages and will be entered into a prize draw for an overnight stay with dinner and breakfast included.

-Adding to romance, the hotel has teamed up with SheerLuxe to offer one lucky couple the chance to win a wedding worth £5,000.

 Buxton Crescent’s General Manager Deirdre Billing said: “We love showing couples our unique Crescent building and stunning interiors.

-“We have over the years welcomed many brides and grooms looking for that special historic and exclusive backdrop to their wedding, and of course many return to enjoy staycations, babymoons and anniversaries with us and enjoy a visit to our award-winning spa.”

-And the hotel has once again proved its worth and made it into the top ten, competing against hotels both nationally and internationally, in four separate categories at the seventh annual LLM Readers’ Travel Awards where more than 32,000 votes were cast.
+The hotel has made it into the top 10 in four separate categories at the seventh annual LLM Readers’ Travel Awards, where more than 32,000 votes were cast, competing against hotels both nationally and internationally.

 A spokesperson for the awards said: “Our awards recognise and celebrate excellence across all sectors of the luxury travel and tourism industry, and we were pleased to be able to shine a light on those making waves in the UK and all across the globe.”

-For more information or to register your Wedding Open Day attendance on 26th January please contact the Wedding Team on 01298 808 999 or email [email protected]
+For more information or to register your Wedding Open Day attendance on January 26, people can contact the Wedding Team on 01298 808 999 or email [email protected]

+The Crescent is also running a different competition until Monday January, 13 where one lucky couple could win their wedding to the value of £5,000.

 Comment Guidelines